• Skip to main content

 Can a nonresident medical cardholder use any government-issued photo ID?

-Yes, as long as it is valid and matches the state that issued their medical card.
+Yes, a nonresident medical patient can either use their passport OR a state ID as long as it is valid and matches the state that issued their medical card.
+See question “What types of ID’s may be used for verifying age for cannabis sales?”

 Are U.S. Passports an acceptable photo ID for Nevada residents and non-residents?